2002 Regular Session

-BE IT FURTHER RESOLVED, That copies of this resolution be forwarded to the State Board of Law Enforcement Officer Standards and Training, the Board of Trustees of the Mississippi Department of Archives and History and the Executive Director of the Department of Finance and Administration, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Dr. Ray and his family, and be forwarded to the State Board for Community and Junior Colleges, and be made available to the Capitol Press Corps.